Neutering can help prevent illnesses and some unwanted behaviours.

 - Animals don’t respect family relationships - siblings will mate.
-This increases the risk of offspring being born with birth defects and deformities.
+This increases the risk of offspring with birth defects and deformities.

-- If animals are neutered, this reduces the risk of them being stolen for breeding.
+- Neutering animals can reduce the risk of them being stolen for breeding.

-- If an unneutered pet becomes pregnant and there is a problem during or after the birth, vet fees can be very expensive.
+- Vet fees for problems during or after pregnancy and birth can be expensive.
 Offspring might need veterinary attention too.

-- Owners have a legal responsibility to meet all of their animal’s needs under the Animal Welfare Act 2006.
-Pregnant and nursing animals need even more care and their offspring will be equally as demanding.
-When the young are ready to be rehomed, you also need to ensure that they are vaccinated, wormed and flea treated, which you will also need to be able to afford.
+- Owners have a responsibility to meet their animal’s needs under the Animal Welfare Act 2006.
+Pregnant and nursing animals need even more care, and their offspring will be equally as demanding.
+When the young are ready to be rehomed, you need to ensure that they are vaccinated, wormed and flea treated, which you will also need to be able to afford.